MaxThom/mir/book/src/using_mir/device_sdk.md

 ## Access Mir Device SDK

 Go packages are managed in GitHub repository.
-Since the repository is private, you need to adjust your git configuration before we can execute this line.
+Since the repository is private, you need to adjust your git configuration before you can execute this line.

 ```bash
 go get github.com/maxthom/mir/